| Amps, live rig |

 Pedalboard

-The pedalboard is an important piece in every guitar player's rig.
+The pedalboard is also an important piece in every guitar player's rig.
 Mine is very simple.

-It contains a volume pedal, wha-wha, 2 boosters and a chromatic tuner.
-The grey box next to the tuner is the power suply.
+It contains a Morley Bad Horsie wha-wha, Boss DD-20 Giga Delay (into the amp's effect loop), the Mesa Boogie footcontroller (when using the Mesa head) and a chromatic tuner.
+The grey box next to the DD-20 is the power suply.

 Rivera M-60